JoseMachado-CE/CineShow/README.md

 ### Modals
 * **Plan**
-I wanted to implement 2 modals where the first of them would be the client fills out their details in a form and then to have a robot chat where it could answer the client straight away.
+I wanted to implement 2 modals where the first of them would be the user fills out their details in a form and then to have a robot chat where it could answer the user straight away.

 * **Implementation**
 The website has a contact form where the user can easily fill their information and even get emails back from the website owner.
-Although, I believe I do not have enough skills to come up with a robot to respond the users straigh away.
+The ease and quick answer from the website owner will be possible because of the tool emailJS.

 * **Test**
 I have tested the modal on various devices and browsers.